jamesplease/react-ui-reference/README.md

-# UI Reference
+# React UI Reference

 Some common UI elements are intricate, which make them difficult to implement well.
-One example are modals.
+One example is a dialog.
 This repository is collection of reference implementations of some these common UI elements.
 All of the examples in this repository are written in React.